wikimedia/cumin/README.rst

 OpenStack
 ^^^^^^^^^

-This backend uses the OpenStack APIs to perform the query.
+This `optional` backend uses the OpenStack APIs to perform the query.
 The specific query language has this features:

 - Each query can specify multiple parameters to filter the hosts selection in the form ``key:value``.
 - The special ``project`` key allow to filter by the OpenStack project name: ``project:project_name``.
 If not